AckerlyXu/heima/articles/sql-database/sql-database-develop-error-messages.md

 ---
 # SQL error codes for SQL Database client applications: Database connection errors and other issues

 This article lists SQL error codes for SQL Database client applications, including database connection errors, transient errors (also called transient faults), resource governance errors, database copy issues, elastic pool, and other errors.
 Most categories are particular to Azure SQL Database, and do not apply to Microsoft SQL Server.
+See also [system error messages](https://technet.microsoft.com/library/cc645603(v=sql.105).aspx).

 ## Database connection errors, transient errors, and other temporary errors
 The following table covers the SQL error codes for connection loss errors, and other transient errors you might encounter when your application attempts to access SQL Database.
 For getting started tutorials on how to connect to Azure SQL Database, see [Connecting to Azure SQL Database](sql-database-libraries.md).